 During this condition, the generator tripping may occur.
 Using the detection algorithm, the defender detects the corrupted frequency in the frequency deviation.
 This corrupted frequency detected by the defender is shown in Figure-5.

-5.3 Load Shed by UFLS Relay
+C. Load Shed witht the UFLS Relay

 Based on the Under Frequency Load Shedding relay, the load shedding can be rescheduled in the system.